-Written by attorney Mitchell Sexner, over 1 year ago.
+Written by attorney Mitchell Sexner, almost 2 years ago.

 In Illinois, generally a DUI is a Class A misdemeanor which is punishable by up to a year in jail and up to a $2500 fine.
 There are certain situations and factors that can upgrade a... more

 Written by attorney David Olshansky, over 2 years ago.

 Giovannini & Olshansky has put together this guide to sentencing and potential jail exposure.
 This guide is a general reference, as there are circumstances that may take any case out of... more

-Written by attorney Douglas Rohan, over 2 years ago.
+Written by attorney Douglas Rohan, almost 3 years ago.

 I was visiting a doctors office the other day when I saw a sign that instantly struck me as a great idea for an article.
 I have toyed around with a piece or a series that would outline... more